We’re sorry, all parenting courses are now full.

 Greater understanding of a child’s emotional and development needs at different ages;

-Improved self-awareness / emotional intelligence;
+Improved self-awareness/emotional intelligence;

-Reduced parental stress; and
+Reduced parental stress;

 Improved parent-child relationship.